Canadian Surface Reanalysis - CaSR

 Expert Guidance

 Precipitation in CaSR is generally positively biased, and this bias tends to increase with distance from the assimilated in-situ stations.
-The dataset is wetter than ERA5-Land, which itself is part of a broader tendency of reanalyses to be too wet.
-Mountain precipitation is better resolved in CaSR than in ERA5-Land or NRCanMET, owing to its higher spatial resolution.
-Due to the offline precipitation analysis inconsistencies can arise with other modeled fields such as radiation and humidity.
+Generally, reanalyses data tend to be too wet, with CaSR being wetter than ERA5-Land.
+Topography effects on precipitation is better resolved in CaSR than in ERA5-Land or NRCANmet.
+Due to the offline precipitation analysis, small inconsistencies can arise with other modeled fields such as radiation and humidity.

-A study over British Columbia watersheds, confirms CaSR’S persistent cold bias alongside a wet bias.
+A study over British Columbia watersheds confirms CaSR’s persistent cold bias alongside a wet bias.
 CaSR version 2.1 also shows drying trends in BC watersheds.
-The dataset proves skillful in capturing spatial mountain patterns and temporal trends.4
+The dataset proves skillful in capturing spatial mountain patterns and temporal trends (Goswami et al. (2024)).

-Version 3.1 of CaSR represents a major improvement over version 2.1.
+Version 3.2 of CaSR represents a major improvement over version 2.1.
 It shows better agreement with surface observations across all variables, seasons, and domains.
 Precipitation performance is similar or slightly improved, and the version includes the additional benefit of a new precipitation partitioning into rainfall and snowfall.
-Version 3.1 also assimilates up to 1,000 more observations per analysis, particularly improving winter performance in Canada.2
+Note that ECCC usually does these performance tests on the model output of precipitation, not the analysis that also includes the observation assimilation.
+Version 3.2 also assimilates up to 1,000 more observations per analysis, particularly improving winter performance in Canada (Gasset et al. (2025)).

 Variables available in CaSR